-- Does the form document the process the physical therapist went through to satisfy themselves that the minor understands: - the nature and consequences of the proposed health care? - the benefits and risks of the proposed health care? - Does the form document that the physical therapist has made reasonable efforts to determine and has concluded that the health care is in the best interest of the minor?
+- Does the form document the process the health and care professional went through to satisfy themselves that the minor understands: - The nature and - consequences of the proposed health care? - The benefits and risks of the proposed health care? - Does the form document that the health and care provider has made reasonable efforts to determine and has concluded that the health care is in the best interest of the minor?